 - Student interests and capabilities to self-identify as a STEM capable learner

 In the past 10 years, STEMpact has reached more than 27,000 students and more than 700 teachers.
-On average, students whose teachers participated in STEM TQ scored 10 points better on the MAP test in math and 8 points better in science.
+On average, students whose teachers participated in STEMpact’s STEM TQ scored 10 points better on the MAP test in math and 8 points better in science.
 The biggest gains were seen in 5th grade performance, which were 30 points higher in math and 17 points higher in science.
 In addition, students who are taught by educators who have completed STEMpact education initiatives now see themselves working in a STEM job in the future.

 - Form conclusions through enhanced data collection and analysis